REVIEW: BMW i3s A great stylish EV for but maybe a little pricey

 Like all BMWs, the build is premium.
 It has a price tag to match but you are getting the best of the best with regard to trim levels and quality of materials.
 From the fine-wood trim in Eucalyptus matt to the dark truffle leather dash trim and seats, you know your sitting in something special.
 The nearly flat floorpan, the floating dash elements and large steering wheel all feel top quality and we didn’t hear a squeak over the days we had it.

-The model uses the iDrive system found on BMWs with a centrally positioned user interface wheel located around where the traditional gear stick would be.
-We found the UI a little clunky but like any new driver, I’m sure you’d get used to it quickly and we know that BMW have a newer driver interface being rolled out on its fresher models.
+The model uses the iDrive system found on other BMWs.
+It has a centrally positioned user interface wheel located around where the traditional gear stick would be.
+We found the UI a little clunky but like any new driver, I’m sure you’d get used to it quickly.
+We know that BMW have a newer driver interface being rolled out on its fresher models.
 Saying that, the sat-nav is good, DAB radio, integrated phone and a number of social media, music and news app all in the system.

 This car also has an smartphone app, the BMW Connected+.
 The official BMW Ireland site also talks about future integration with Amazon Alexa.
 There is also a feature where you can “Control My Home”.
 You can control lights, blinds and home thermostat, for example, directly from your car infotainment system.